guys-in-the-cloud/cloud-skill-boosts/Challenge-labs/Build and Secure Networks in Google Cloud: Challenge Lab.md

 If you get <b> Public key access denied</b> do the process manually

+SSH to bastion host via IAP and juice-shop via bastion

 # Congratulations! you've completed your challenge lab
 ## Happy Learning